 Guest Author: Edward Restivo.

 As a Certified Personal Trainer, Ed has a wealth of knowledge and experience training people of all ages.
-As part of our commitment to you to share the importance of good health and nutrition, we wanted to share an article Ed has written for us explaining what we need to know about protein.
+As part of our commitment to you to share the importance of good health and nutrition, we wanted to share an article from Ed explaining what we need to know about protein.
 Please join me in welcoming Ed.
-Read Ed’s bio below.
+Read more about Ed below.

 Protein for Optimal Performance